input-output-hk/atala-prism/AnonCred-method-spec.md

   + The `baseService` has `baseURL` as its only service endpoint.
   + The `baseService` has type `LinkedResourceV1`
 - The resource has an optional associated path `resourcePath` relative to its `baseURL`
-- The resource has an optional associated query parameter `resourceQuery`

 As an illustrative example we can show the following DID document where:
 - `userDID` is `did:prism:123...abc`